nnellans/ado-pipelines-guide/README.md

     source: string # depends on the external CI system (for Jenkins this would be the Project name). required
     version: string # the build number from the external CI system. optional, default is latest successful build
     branch: string
-    trigger: boolean # when this artifact is updated, is it allowed to trigger this pipeline? only supported for hosted Jenkins where Azure DevOps has line of sight with Jenkins server. optional, default is none. accepts only none or true
+    trigger: boolean # when this artifact is updated, is it allowed to trigger this pipeline? optional, default is none. accepts only none or true
 ```
+- Triggers are only supported for hosted Jenkins, where Azure DevOps has line of sight with Jenkins server
-- Build resources are not automatically downloaded by the pipeline.
-So, in order for your Job to use them, you must first include a `downloadBuild` Task in your Job
+- Build resources are not automatically downloaded by Jobs.
+To consume Builds use a [downloadBuild](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download-build) Step or a [DownloadBuildArtifacts](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-build-artifacts-v1) Task

 ### <ins>Resources: containers</ins>
 These are container images